himadriganguly/graphql-ecommerce-api/README.md

 Sample Ecommerce API Using GraphQL
 ==================================

-This is a sample appliction using GraphQL for an ecommerce application.
+This is a sample API appliction using GraphQL for an ecommerce application.

 ## Requirements